vinaydhegde/testdriven-site/_posts/2017-05-11-02-part1-docker-config.markdown

 services:

-  names-service:
+  users-service:
-    container_name: names-service
+    container_name: users-service
-    build: ./services/names/
+    build: .
     volumes:
-      - './services/names:/usr/src/app'
+      - '.:/usr/src/app'
     ports:
       - 5001:5000 # expose ports - HOST:CONTAINER
 ```

-This config will create a container called `names-service`, from the Dockerfile found in "services/names".
-(Directories are relative to the *docker-compose.yml* file.)
+This config will create a container called `users-service`, from the Dockerfile.

+> Directories are relative to the *docker-compose.yml* file.

 The `volume` is used to mount the code into the container.
 This is a must for a development environment in order to update the container whenever a change to the source code is made.
-Without this, you would have to re-build the image first and then re-fire the container.
+Without this, you would have to re-build the image after each code change.

-Take note of the version used - `2.1`.
-This does *not* relate directly to the version of Docker Compose installed; instead, it specifies the file format that you want to use.
+Take note of the [Docker compose file version](https://docs.docker.com/compose/compose-file/) used - `2.1`.
+Keep in mind that this does *not* relate directly to the version of Docker Compose installed  - it simply specifies the file format that you want to use.

 Build the image: